 It’s the entry in the registry that connects your payment account to the ownership of a ‘domain name’.
 All domain names are owned by proxy by a registrar.
 This is why you go to a “registrar” to purchase a domain name – not your host.
 Some hosts also function as registrars so it can be confusing.

-It’s the responsibility of the registrar to connect your URL with the IP address of your hosting company through a setting called “DNS”.
-It’s really not worth remembering what all those letters stand for because you will never hear anyone refer to them by their full English names.
+Your URL is connected with the IP address of your hosting company through a setting called “DNS”.
+It’s really not worth remembering the terminology behind all thost acronym because you will never hear anyone refer to them by their full English names.

 WARNING: if you have a URL that is connected to a business, or you have just spent a lot of time building it up, always put it on auto-renew.
-If you let it expire, the danger isn’t from domain poachers that are lurking to snatch it up, but from the registrars themselves.
+You might think that a competitor will buy it if you let it expire.
+You’d be wrong.
+The danger isn’t from domain poachers that are lurking to snatch it up, but from the registrars themselves.
 They keep possession of the names for about 30-60 days offering you a ‘second chance’ to get your name back.
 The second chance often comes at an incredibly inflated price (a $12 renewal turns into a $250 purchase).
-Be warned!